Abdullah00110/Flask-Blog/README.md

   - Sitemap generation and integration with Google Analytics.

 - **Extensibility**:
-  - Modular architecture allowing easy addition of new features.
+  - Modular architecture allows easy addition of new features.
   - RESTful API endpoints for integration with other services.

 ## Technology Stack